paul-ollis/clippets/docs/user-guide/main.rst

     - I think that 'added snippet highlighting' disappears after using the internal editor on the clipboard.
 This appears deliberate, but feels counter-intuitive.
-    - The help page is woefully out of date.
     - PgUp and PgDn should do something useful.